dillonhafer/wildcard/README.md

 This method will create a LIKE statement for each field allowed, and use the given word as the criteria.

-Now if an authorized user types an asset_id into the name search field, our action will search against multiple fields.
+Now if an authorized user types an `asset_id` into the `name` search field, our action will search against both (or multiple) fields.